1. Introducing DSSWeb

 In the following, we show you how to get an overview of the current data curators of your project.

-In the Project Detail site in the GUI, you'll see a list of the current data curators of the project.
+After selecting a particular project in the Project Overview site in the GUI, you'll see a list of the current data curators of that project.
+In the following illustration, you can see the data curators of the project pr74qo.

 (dsscli) datacurator list --projectname pr74qo